27

 - Hardware Overheads: This paradigm requires more potent processors and data storage devices in order to mask complexity and simplify user interfaces.

 - Improper Design: Users can access data without understanding how it is stored because the model is incredibly simple to generate and use.
-A poor database could be created as a result of the design's simplicity, and when the database grows, its growth might stall.
+As a result of the design's simplicity, a poor database could be created, and when the database grows, its growth might stall.

 5. Float Data Model